68 High Street

-68 High Street, formerly the Children's Hospital, is a historic colonial revival building in Portland, Maine.
+68 High Street, formerly the Children's Hospital, is a historic colonial revival building in Portland, Maine, United States.
 Located on the eastern edge of Portland's West End, the building was built in 1909 and was designed by architect Frederick A. Tompson.
 According to news archives, Drs.
-Edville Gerhardt Abbott and Harold A. Pingree and Frank W. Lamb founded this worldwide famous children's hospital for crippled children with scoliosis together in 1908.
+Edville Gerhardt Abbott and Harold A. Pingree and Frank W. Lamb founded this worldwide famous children's hospital for disabled children with scoliosis together in 1908.